YWaller/Sample/README.md

 ClusterAnalysis-Demo.xlsm: an excel workbook with heavy VBA macros that demonstrates using excel for clustering.

-CNNTflow.py: This is a (python) implementation of a convolutional neural network using tensorflow-gpu.

 CustomerChurnBoosting.R: This is an R implementation of tree and forest-based methods for customer churn detection.

 FeatureSubsetSelection.R: Demonstrates automated methods for selecting the best (depending on desired metrics) features, or variables, in a dataset.